 Digital customer support.
 We will continue to see a large push forward on creating optimal experiences for customer support.
 This will include the use of AI chatbots and other technologies to help increase sales.

 Social commerce.
 Platforms such as Facebook and Instagram are allowing merchants to create their own storefronts and sell inventory using specialised checkouts.
-This is an interesting trend which we’ll be tracking closely in 2021.
+This is an interesting trend that we’ll be tracking closely.

 4. What do clients say is different about the design and UX process when working with blubolt?

-They often comment that our design and UX process differs because of:
+They often comment that our design and UX process differ because of the following:

 Our passion for great design and UX while remaining approachable and collaborative to work with.

 This comes from us wanting our client’s websites to reflect who they feel they are as a brand; we’re not interested in a one-size-fits-all design and UX experience.

 Our attitude that no website is ever finished.

 We work with our clients iteratively - continually testing, learning and improving their websites.
 We craft journeys and features that cater to the evolving requirements of the user and our client’s overall business goals.
 Then, we also work collaboratively with our developers to ensure our designs are achievable in terms of speed and optimisation.

 We empathise with the user when designing, focusing on data to lead the process rather than the other way around.
 Our design team is also General Assembly qualified, giving us a deeper understanding of the user-experience process and the importance of user-focused techniques like user-research, usability testing, and iterative design.